 This website is run by the Netherlands Embassy in Harare as part of our annual campaign to mark the 16 Days of Activism Against Gender Based Violence.

-This is the second year we are running a public search for champions.
-You can learn more about last year’s campaign and the amazing champions you helped us to discover via our YouTube channel here.
+This is the third year we are running a public search for champions.

-Please read on to find out more about this year’s 16 Days of Activism campaign or click here to nominate your champion now.
+Read on to find out more about the Dutch Embassy’s 16 Days of Activism campaign or click here to nominate your champion now.

 The 16 Days